ajiteshgogoi/touchbase/src/content/blog/identifying-toxic-relationships.md

 -   **Romantic Relationships:** These are often the most emotionally intense and damaging, as they involve a high degree of intimacy and vulnerability.
 -   **Family Relationships:** Toxic family relationships can be particularly challenging, as they often involve deeply ingrained patterns of behaviour and emotional baggage.
--   **Friendships:** Toxic friendships can be just as damaging as romantic relationships, especially if they involve betrayal, manipulation, or constant negativity.
+-   **Friendships:** Toxic friendships can be just as damaging as romantic relationships, especially if they involve betrayal, manipulation or constant negativity.
 -   **Workplace Relationships:** Toxic workplace relationships can create a stressful and hostile work environment, impacting your productivity and well-being.

 ## Addressing Toxic Relationships: Steps to Take